ufal/ParlaStats/documentation/ProgDoc.md

     - Predefined table joining to avoid forwarding impossible or simply illogical joins to the PostgreSQL server.
     - Contains key-value pairs where:
         - **Key:** Database table.
-        - **Value:** List of tables that **Key** table can be joined to.
+        - **Value:** List of tables that the **Key** table can be joined to.
 - #### 3.1.2 TABLE_JOINS_CONDITIONS
-    - A dictionary describing on which columns should the tables be joined.
+    - A dictionary describing using which columns should the tables be joined.
-    - Again, the idea here is to avoid forwarding wrongly constructed queries to the PostgreSQL server, which also makes writing json queries for users easier as they do not need to know how to join specific tables of the database, this script does it for them instead.
+    - Again, the idea here is to avoid forwarding wrongly constructed queries to the PostgreSQL server, which also makes writing JSON queries for users easier as they do not need to know how to join specific tables of the database, this script does it for them instead.
     - Contains key-value pairs where:
-        - **Key:** is a tuple of tables in database, specifying tables of the join.
+        - **Key:** is a tuple of tables in the database, specifying tables of the join.
-        - **Value:** is a tuple of columns from respective join tables, specifying on which columns should they be joined.
+        - **Value:** is a tuple of columns from respective join tables, specifying using which columns should they be joined.
 - #### 3.1.3 determine_joins
     - `determine_joins(columns, conditions, group_by)`
     - A function for determining which joins are necessary for a query.
-    - Searches for tables mentioned in the queries `columns`, `conditions`, `group_by` sections to find the needed tables, stores them into `required` set.
+    - Searches for tables mentioned in the queries `columns`, `conditions`, and `group_by` sections to find the needed tables, and stores them into the `required` set.
-    - Then forms pairs of the `required` tables to specify joins needed with respect to `TABLE_MATCHING` and `TABLE_JOINS_CONDITIONS`.
+    - Then form pairs of the `required` tables to specify joins needed according to `TABLE_MATCHING` and `TABLE_JOINS_CONDITIONS`.
     - *parameters:*
         - `columns` - `columns` section of the JSON query. (`[string]`)
         - `conditions` - `conditions` section of the JSON query. (`[{"column":str, "operator":str, "value":str}]`)